 This became apparent during a recent trip to Copenhagen, where I came across this fantastic neon sign, a photograph of which I immediately and dutifully posted to a well-known social network.
 I didn’t add a caption, nor was the context of the object immediately apparent in the photo.
 Sure enough, the first comment to be posted by someone read: “Is this in the street, or is it in a gallery?”
 (Es en la calle, o es una galería?)

 Come to think of it, it’s a very appropriate question, because context makes a world of difference when it comes to something as banal and ubiquitous as a neon sign.
-Thanks to pop art, and the continuing use (and abuse) that has been made of neon and indeed commercial signage by contemporary ‘gallery’ artists, it has become harder and harder to distinguish art from non-art when an institutional context is unclear or ambiguous.
+Thanks to pop art, and the continuing use (and abuse) that has been made of neon and indeed commercial signage by contemporary ‘gallery’ artists, it has become harder and harder to distinguish art from non-art, especially in cases when the institutional context is unclear or ambiguous.
 After all, a work of art hanging inside (or on the façade of) a gallery is something very different from a work of commercial art erected in the street for the commercial purpose of advertising.
 Gallery art is precisely not supposed to be about money (at least in theory), in exactly the same way that money has always been a taboo-subject in aristocratic circles (as well as among architects).

 It’s when something has no name, no title, no label, no curator, and no white cube ‘pedestal’ that we can candidly say what we think without fear of offense or committing a gaffe.
 (Unless you’re an architecture critic).
 We’re also much more likely to enjoy it on a visceral level.
 If this sign were in a gallery, it would be ‘so-so’ as far as art goes.
 In the street, on the other hand, knowing it’s a piece of ‘ordinary’ commercial graphic art, we can find it endearing and take a certain pleasure in it.

-Architecture belongs in the street, not in galleries.
+Architecture belongs in streets, not in galleries.